JavierBertolino/express-ejs-exercise/README.md

-# grow-exercise
+# Express+EJS-exercise using Star Wars Api (3 hours challenge)

 Hi!

-Thanks so much for the opportunity, I had so much fun doing it (star wars fan here).
-I know it's just a server but i did some work on the UI as well to make it prettier (nothing too fancy).
+Navigate to the root directory and execute `node.` on a terminal

 Make sure you start at http://localhost:8080/ first.

-Hope it meets the requirements and you like it too!
+Hope you like it!

-Cheers!

 Javier